 - Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, though 3.5 or higher is preferred

 GRE - GRADUATE RECORD EXAM

-Results of the General Test of the Graduate Record Examination (GRE) are required for all PhD applicants; MS applicants are not required to take the test.
+The Graduate Record Examination (GRE) is optional but recommended for all PhD applicants; MS applicants are not required to take the test.
 Scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without GRE scores.
 Georgetown University's GRE score reporting code is 5244.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS